Why did I receive the IAM error "AWS was not able to validate the provided access credentials" in some AWS Regions?

-The AWS Security Token Service (AWS STS) now supports an updated version format for session tokens.
-New AWS Regions not enabled by default (for example, Hong Kong and Bahrain) use the updated AWS STS format.
-The global AWS STS endpoint (sts.amazonaws.com) issues tokens in the previous format by default.
-This error can occur if a session token is trying to use the previous format with an AWS Region not enabled by default.
+The AWS Security Token Service (AWS STS) supports an updated version of session tokens, version 2.
+New AWS Regions (for example, Bahrain) are not enabled by default and only accept the updated version of session tokens.
+This error can occur if version 1 session tokens are used to make a request to service endpoints in an AWS Region that are not enabled by default.
 For more information, see Managing AWS STS in an AWS Region.

-Tokens obtained from Regional endpoints use the new version format and are valid in all AWS Regions.
-It is a best practice to use Regional STS endpoints.
-This is because using an endpoint that is geographically closer to your application means that it can access STS services with lower latency and with better response times.
+Session tokens obtained from Regional AWS STS endpoint are of version 2 and valid in all AWS Regions.
+As a best practice, it is recommended to use Regional STS endpoints.
+Using an endpoint that is geographically closer to your application reduces latency and provides better response times.